-This is the 300th article I’ve published on my blog.
-And every single time, I have been beating procrastination before I even wrote the first sentence.
+I’ve published more than 500 articles on my blog.
+And every single time, I had to beat procrastination before I even wrote the first sentence.

 Once I wrote the first sentence, the second was easier, the third was even easier than that, and so forth.
 But it wasn’t always like this; in the past, I never got to the first sentence.
 I never started.
 And as a result, I didn’t finish things either.